Hartman vREIT XXI, Inc. Lawsuits: Recovery of Investment Losses

 The White Law Group continues to investigate potential securities claims involving broker dealers who may have unsuitably recommended Hartman vREIT XXI Inc. to its clients.

-According to filings in November, the boards of and Hartman vREIT XXI and an affiliated non-traded REIT Hartman Short Term Income Properties XX inc. reportedly voted to merge Hartman XX into Hartman vREIT XXI, with Hartman vREIT XXI as the surviving entity.
+Hartman vREIT XXI and an affiliated non-traded REIT Hartman Short Term Income Properties XX inc. recently merged Hartman XX into Hartman vREIT XXI, with Hartman vREIT XXI as the surviving entity.
 A separate merger closed in October 2020 involving three Hartman REITs, where Hartman Short Term Income Properties XX Inc. (Hartman XX) was the surviving entity.

 These mergers may cause much confusion for investors, who are left wondering what their investment is really worth.